MartinbianchoEduardo/azure-web-app/README.md

 # Azure Web App
-A simple application used for learning the fundamentals of CI/CD.
+A simple application developed for learning the fundamentals of CI/CD.
 Check it out [here](https://azure-web-app-demo.azurewebsites.net/).

 ## Summary